 Here are a few reasons why I (and eventually, my husband) chose not to circumcise our son:

 When I brought up this subject to my husband, his first response was that circumcision is “normal” and that most of our son’s peers will have had it done.
-That statement may have been true when we were children, but not anymore.
-According to a 2010 article from The New York Times, circumcision rates in newborn boys were down to 32% of American boys.1 That means that most of the penises your son may see in the boy’s locker room will be intact.
-These days, circumcising is not as “normal” as it used to be.
+That statement may have been true when we were children, but it’s no longer true.

-The foreskin has far more functionality in a male child’s life than most people realize.
-It keeps a baby’s penis safe and moist.2 Later in life, an intact penis has greater sensitivity and offers the male more sexual satisfaction.7 This is because the foreskin has a very high concentration of specialized nerve receptors.8 So, the foreskin plays an important role in health and sexual development throughout the male child’s life.
+The foreskin serves more purposes in a male child’s life than many people realize.
+It keeps a baby’s penis safe and moist.2 Some research suggests that an intact penis may retain greater sensitivity later in life.7 This is because the foreskin has a very high concentration of specialized nerve receptors.8 So, the foreskin plays an important role in health and sexual development throughout the male child’s life.

 - 75 will not readily breastfeed post-op